dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/README.md

 ### Issue Subsystem

-There are 83 subsystems with at least one task created.
+There are 83 subsystems with at least one issue created.
 These subsystems belong to the 10 systems listed in the previous section.
 In the plot below is shown the top 15 of the subsystems classified by the highest frequency of issue created.

 <img src="project_05_files/plots/Top 15 Frequency of Issue Subsystem-1.png" width="86%" />